grandao0/work-work-gcp/README.md

 Now upload some data to the bucket you created (make sure to replace "unique-name" with your storage bucket):

 `gsutil cp test.dat gs://unique-name`

+#### Provision Services with Cloud Launcher

+Cloud Launcher provides a way to launch common software packages and stacks on Google Compute Engine with just a few clicks.
+Many common web frameworks, databases, CMSs, and CRMs are supported.
+This is one of the fastest ways to get up and running on Google Cloud Platform.

+#### Getting Started with Cloud Launcher

+In this section, you'll learn how to create an Nginx Stack on Google Compute Engine with Cloud Launcher.

+#### Navigate to Cloud Launcher

+In the Google Cloud Console, navigate to <b>Cloud Launcher</b> and click on it.

+#### Choosing Nginx

+In the search box that says "Search for solutions" type "Nginx".
+Then click on the Nginx Certified by Bitnami tile to select the platform.

+Now click <b>Launch on Compute Engine.</b>

+#### Launching the Nginx Stack

+VM Instance Configuration

+Once the project is created you'll be taken to the New Nginx deployment page in the Cloud Console to configure your Nginx instance.

+On this screen you will:

+- Choose a name for your instance.
+- Pick a zone as us-central1-a.

+Leave as default:

+- Machine type: micro (1-shared vCPU) 0.6 GB memory.
+- Boot Disk: 10 GB SSD.
+- "Allow HTTP Traffic" and "Allow HTTPS Traffic" are checked.

+Click <b>Deploy</b> to launch your Nginx Stack.

+Creating the VM instance and deploying the Nginx Stack to it may take a few minutes.
+Cloud Deployment Manager will provide progress details.

+#### Verifying the Deployment

+When the Cloud Console says that your Nginx stack has been deployed you can verify that everything worked correctly.
+Your screen should look something like this.

+Verifying via the Web

+Click on the blue <b>Visit the site</b> button to access the deployed Nginx Stack in a new tab.

+Verifying via SSH

+You can also click on the SSH link for the VM instance in the console to open an SSH prompt in a new browser window.
+You can use standard Unix commands like `ps` to see if Ngnix is running on your instance.

+`ps aux | grep nginx`